 Controlling your widget colors is available on all plans.
-Adding a custom image for your widget is available on the Standard plan and above.
-Changing the avatar of your bot is available on the Pro plan and above.
+Adding a custom image for your widget is available on the Essential plan and above.
+Changing the avatar of your bot is available on the Premium plan and above.

 Changing Your Widget Design

 Head to Settings > Apps > Drift Widget > Design, or click here!